 The HIS Plan is funded by required contributions from FRS participating employers as set by the Florida Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-The HIS Plan contribution rate was 1.66% prior to July 1, 2023.
-The plan contribution rate was increased to 2.00% for all contributions after July 1, 2023.
+For the fiscal years ended September 30, 2024 and 2023, the HIS Plan contribution rate was 1.66% (2.00% effective July 1, 2023).
 The Authority contributed 100% of its statutorily required contributions for the current and preceding three years.
 HIS Plan contributions are deposited in a separate trust fund from which payments are authorized.
 HIS Plan benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event legislative appropriation or available funds fail to provide full subsidy benefits to all participants, benefits may be reduced or cancelled.

-The Authority's contributions to the HIS Plan totaled \$3,031 for the fiscal year ended September 30, 2023.
+The Authority's contributions to the HIS Plan totaled \$4,101 for the fiscal year ended September 30, 2024 and \$3,031 for the fiscal year ended September 30, 2023.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Pension Liabilities, Pension Expense and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At September 30, 2023, the Authority reported a liability of \$73,178 for its proportionate share of the HIS Plan's net pension liability.
-The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2023.
-The Authority's proportion of the net pension liability was based on the Authority's long-term share of the contributions to the HIS relative to the contributions of all participating governments.
-At June 30, 2023, the Authority's proportionate share was 0.000460782%, which was a decrease of 0.000035336% from its proportionate share measured as of June 30, 2022.
+At September 30, 2024, the Authority reported a liability of \$70,713 for its proportionate share of the HIS Plan's net pension liability.
+The net pension liability was measured as of June 30, 2024, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2024.
+The Authority's proportion of the net pension liability was based on the Authority's proportionate share of the contributions to the HIS relative to the contributions of all participating governments.
+At June 30, 2024, the Authority's proportionate share was 0.000471387%, which was an increase of 0.000010605% from its proportionate share measured as of June 30, 2023.